TasvirChi/platform-install-packages/doc/setting-up-amazon-cloudfront-cdn-rtmp.md

 This will make works both RTMP & RTMPE Video Streaming.

-Bunch of thanks to @jessp01 from Kaltura team for guiding me.
+Bunch of thanks to @jessp01 from Borhan team for guiding me.